onsi/ginkgo/index.md

 - `-notify`

     Set `-notify` to receive desktop notifications when a test suite completes.
 This is especially useful with the `watch` subcommand.
-Currently `-notify` is only supported on OS X.  You'll also need to `brew install terminal-notifier` to receive notifications.
+Currently `-notify` is supported on OS X and Linux (with notify-send).
+You'll also need to `brew install terminal-notifier` to receive notifications on OS X.

 - `--slowSpecThreshold=TIME_IN_SECONDS`